TeamPictonode/pictonode/frontend/pictonode-web/README.md

 Pictonode web frontend.
 Many pictos, much nodes.
 Wow.

+## Credits

+The code in this folder was developed in its entirety by John Nunley (notgull) and Grace Meredith, with a few exceptions.
+All dependencies except for `libnode` were created by others.

 ## Development

 Install a recent version of Node and NPM.
 Linux/MacOS users can use [nvm](https://github.com/nvm-sh/nvm#install--update-script) to take care of this.
 Just do: